electron/website/blog/forge-v6-release.md

 #### Renamed Electron Rebuild config ([#2963](https://github.com/electron-userland/electron-forge/pull/2963))

-For consistency with the `packagerConfig` option for `electron-packager`, the field to configure `electron-rebuild` has now been shortened to `rebuildConfig`.
+For consistency with the `packagerConfig` option for `electron-packager`, the field to configure `@electron/rebuild` has now been shortened to `rebuildConfig`.

 ```diff
 {